Missing October? Find “October” Experiences in Salem All Year Long

 “The Salem Witch Trials 1692” at the Peabody Essex Museum is the first exhibit of its kind featuring original documents and artifacts related to the Witch Trials.
 It was extremely popular in October and sold out quickly due to capacity limits on the gallery it’s in, however the exhibit is up until April 2021 so we recommend planning a visit to the museum now that the October crowds have thinned out.
 Learn more at pem.org.

-- Bewitched After Dark Walking Tours: Open through the end of November, bewitchedafterdark.com.
+- Bewitched After Dark Walking Tours: Reopens in March, bewitchedafterdark.com.

-- Black Cat Tours: Open during November, blackcattours.com.
+- Black Cat Tours: Reopens in April, blackcattours.com.